Skip to main content Skip to accessibility

 Recycle high grade paper

-High grade paper is collected free of charge from schools by Reclamait Ltd. Classroom paper recycling bins are provided by the recycling team.
+High grade paper is collected free of charge from schools by Abbey Waste.

 Switch to recycled paper

-Although recycled paper is still slightly more expensive, if you can reduce your paper use then it may not cost any extra.
+Although recycled paper is slightly more expensive, by reducing your paper use in general then it may actually cost the same.

 Compost food waste

-Your school can produce free quality compost from fruit waste, tea bags etc. Contact the recycling team for more information on setting up a school composting scheme.
+Your school can produce free quality compost from fruit waste, tea bags and other organic waste.
+You can contact the recycling team for more information on setting up a school composting scheme.

 Switch to rechargeable batteries